isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

-The example below describes the `add` method of a `Shape_owner` that takes ownership of constructed `Shape` objects.
+The example below describes the `add` function of a `Shape_owner` that takes ownership of constructed `Shape` objects.
 The objects are also sorted into views, according to their geometric attributes.
 In this example, `Shape` does not inherit from `Geometric_attributes`.
 Only its subclasses do.

     void add(Shape* const item)